A list of tourist attractions in Abu Dhabi, even if you only plan to stay for a day.

 Abu Dhabi tour from Dubai

-Also, remember that Dubai is not very far away (only about an hour’s drive).
+Also, remember that Dubai is not very far away – only about an hour’s drive.
 As there are many other things to do in the UAE as a whole, you could perfectly work on a little day trip to Dubai or some other Emirate into your itinerary.
+If you are still looking for things to do in the neighboring Emirates, do check out this fantastic Dubai guide.

 I found the Yas Mal in Abu Dhabi to be only mildly interesting, so if you want to do some shopping, I actually recommend you take a short trip to Dubai (by taxi) and see the Burj Khalifa, the highest building in the world as well.